-The main pursose of this paper is to investigate the implementation of the product-oriented PSS to improve the sustainability, by examining the drivers and barriers.
-The thematic analysis revealed two themes: drivers and barriers of the product-oriented PSS implementation.
-The drivers are economic motivation, market pressure to collaborate with main dealers and service partners, government regulations and lean manufacturing.
-The barriers are the limitation to service partners' capability and limitation of manufacturer capability to handle both greener alternative material and product EOL.
-This study found that key criteria for manufacturer to meet sustainability are waste management, decreasing the hazardous material uses, design for disassembly, increase the recyclable materials, take back and recycling policy, while for intermediaries and service partners are providing service, repair, maintenance and decreasing the hazardous material uses.
-The findings from this study also revealed there are three stakeholders within SC network that have long-term collaboration to achieve the same goals.
-They have different roles in the SC network, however, hand in hand they can work together in harmony to achieve sustainability.
-The main dealers hold crucial roles as intermediaries to bridge the manufacturers and service partners need and transfer knowledge and skills to service partners.
-The manufacturers are the producers who own intellectual property of product and service knowledge.
-The service partners who have direct contact with customers, have important roles to deliver PSS to customers.
-Finally, recommendations were made based on the literature review that has been done in the developed countries.
-The recommendations include the general policies and the policies to expedite the implementation of PSS.
+The main purpose of this paper is to investigate the implementation of product-oriented PSS to improve sustainability by examining the drivers and barriers.
+Thematic analysis revealed two themes: drivers and barriers of product-oriented PSS implementation.
+The drivers are economic motivation, market pressure to collaborate with main dealers and service partners, government regulations, and lean manufacturing.
+The barriers are the limitation of service partners' capabilities and manufacturers' capability to handle both greener alternative materials and product EOL.
+This study found that key criteria for manufacturers to meet sustainability are waste management, decreasing hazardous material usage, designing for disassembly, increasing recyclable materials, take-back and recycling policies, while for intermediaries and service partners are providing service, repair, maintenance, and decreasing hazardous material usage.
+The findings from this study also revealed three stakeholders within the SC network that have long-term collaboration to achieve the same goals.
+They have different roles in the SC network, but working together in harmony can achieve sustainability.
+The main dealers hold crucial roles as intermediaries to bridge manufacturers and service partners' needs and transfer knowledge and skills to service partners.
+Manufacturers are the producers who own intellectual property of product and service knowledge.
+Service partners, who have direct contact with customers, have important roles in delivering PSS to customers.
+Finally, recommendations were made based on literature review done in developed countries, including general policies and policies to expedite PSS implementation.

-This study contributes to the scarce PSS literature, from both the theoretical and practical perspectives in the developing countries as mostly papers were studied in developed countries.
-From the theoretical perspective, this study provides improved understanding for examining the current implementation of product-oriented PSS by knowing the drivers and barriers.
-From practical perspective, this study contributes the Indonesian government and the motorcycle dustry with relevant suggestions on how the implementation of product-oriented PSS can be enhanced.
+This study contributes to the scarce PSS literature, from both theoretical and practical perspectives in developing countries, as most papers were studied in developed countries.
+From the theoretical perspective, this study provides an improved understanding of examining the current implementation of product-oriented PSS by knowing the drivers and barriers.
+From a practical perspective, this study provides the Indonesian government and the motorcycle industry with relevant suggestions on how to enhance the implementation of product-oriented PSS.

-This paper is based on some limitations; however, it can be seen as future research directions.
-First, this study dedicated to a motorcycle industry in a limited geographical area.
-Hence, further research should apply more various industries in broader areas to assure the generalization of the results.
+This paper has some limitations; however, they can be seen as future research directions.
+First, this study is dedicated to the motorcycle industry in a limited geographical area.
+Hence, further research should apply to various industries in broader areas to assure the generalization of the results.
 Second, this research focuses on product-oriented PSS, where the primary focus is still on selling products, accompanied by the service as added value.
-Results-oriented PSS, on the other hand, have the potential to provide more benefit when it comes to impact on the environment.
-Therefore, further research might investigate the drivers and barriers to implement a results-oriented PSS.
+Results-oriented PSS, on the other hand, has the potential to provide more benefits when it comes to the impact on the environment.
+Therefore, further research might investigate the drivers and barriers to implement resultsoriented PSS.